 Rooted in Purpose: Pandemic Discoveries

 While their peers were stuck inside on screens, Layla and Chase went further.
-They launched “Make a Senior Smile,” distributing care packages to the elderly in their community to combat loneliness during the lockdowns.
+They launched “Make a Senior Smile,” a grassroots initiative aimed at bringing joy and small comforts to shut-in seniors in their community.
+“We just wanted to do something kind,” Layla says.
+“It felt good knowing someone was smiling because of us.”

 Heart, Hustle, and Heritage: The Court Calls